-2.4.6 External Reporting
+2.4.7 External Reporting

 The Group publishes financial information mainly through the Annual Report, Consolidated Financial Statements, the Pillar 3 Report and in investor presentations.
-These are all available on the Bank's website3.
+These are all available on the Bank's website4.

 The Group's financial accounts are prepared in accordance with International Financial Reporting Standards (IFRS).
-Regulatory reports are prepared based on the Capital Requirements Directive (CRD IV) along with discretionary rules and requirements set by the Central Bank of Iceland (CB) and the FME.
-In addition, the Group works and reports according to the guidelines issued by Nasdaq Iceland for listed companies, since Íslandsbanki is an issuer of listed papers both on Nasdaq Iceland and on the Irish Stock Exchange.
-The framework for public disclosure regarding the Bank's risk and financial positions is described in the Disclosure and Communication Policy approved by the Board.
+Regulatory reports are prepared based on CRD IV along with discretionary rules and requirements set by the Central Bank of Iceland and the FMF

-3www.islandsbanki.is
+4www.islandsbanki.is